Mahdi-Mnx/Mahdi-Mnx/README.md

 ## 👨‍💻 About Me
 I'm a fullstack developer passionate about creating efficient, scalable, and user-friendly applications.

-- 🌱 I’m currently learning **Flutter** for mobile development and advancing my skills in TypeScript and backend optimization.
+- 🌱 I’m currently learning **Flutter** for mobile development and advancing my skills in python frappe and backend optimization.
 - 💬 Ask me about **JavaScript, React, Node.js, and Express**.

 ## 🔧 Tech Stack